dy/sprae/r&d.md

   - Parent state can dynamically obtain new signal, and nested states won't have access to that

-## [x] Is there a way to predefine state static / dynamic props via signals? -> let's try no-store
+## [x] Is there a way to predefine store static / dynamic props via signals? -> let's try no-store

   * Since exposing signals in templates didn't seem to have worked well, we can predefine state values instead of creating a proxy.
   - props would need to be predefined in advance